My top tips for visiting wedding fairs...

 Eat the cake samples, drink the bubbly, have that make up trial, try on that wedding jacket or dress, pull silly faces in the photobooth.
 Give everything a go and make the most of all the excitement!

-If you are planning your wedding and want to try out my tips, you can visit me at the following fairs this year...
+If you are planning your wedding, want to try out my tips or are looking for a natural and relaxed wedding photographer, you can visit me at the following fairs this year...

 Spiral Events Summer Wedding Fair at Winchester Guildhall - Sunday 7 June, 11am-3pm